colaboradados/colaboradados.github.io/README-en.md

 # Colaboradados
-### A COLLABORATIVE EFFORT OF TRANSPARENCY AND OPEN DATA IN BRAZIL.
+### THE COLLABORATIVE VEHICLE ABOUT TRANSPARENCY AND OPEN DATE IN BRAZIL.

 <a href="https://colaboradados.github.io"> <img src="images/colaboradados.png" width="200"></a>